At first glance, the Mongol-Korea connection is not immediately obvious.

 Mongolia has shown genuine concern for North Korea, even while taking a strong stance against nuclearization and human rights violations.
 A case in point is the audacious speech delivered at Kim Il Sung University in 2013 by the then-President Elbegdorj.
 In front of top North Korean officials, he openly stated that the state should protect and honor the fundamental human rights of its people, also proclaiming “No tyranny lasts forever.”

 Mongolia’s own journey holds many lessons for what may lie ahead for the region as a whole.
 Its peaceful transition from a near-nuclear, communist state, to a democratic, open market, and denuclearized state merits close examination.
 Alicia Campi, founder of Asia Politics and History Association, said, “Mongolia has a lot to offer in Korean reunification.”
-She was attending a recent forum in Ulaanbaatar exploring Mongolia’s role in de-escalating tensions and fostering regional trust, (link to Joongang English translation?) co-organized by the Global Peace Foundation and other partners like the East-West Institute, the Mongolia Forum for Korean Unification, and the One Korea Foundation.
+She was attending a recent forum in Ulaanbaatar exploring Mongolia’s role in de-escalating tensions and fostering regional trust, co-organized by the Global Peace Foundation and other partners like the East-West Institute, the Mongolia Forum for Korean Unification, and the One Korea Foundation.

 Moreover, Mongolia has had full diplomatic ties with South Korea since 1990.
 The first President of Mongolia, Ochirbat, visited South Korea where he proposed joint development projects and incentives.
 Today, there are about 30,000 Mongolians studying and working in South Korea, roughly one-fifth of the total number of Mongolians living overseas.